America's Army: America's Army

 America's Army promotes adherence to the U.S. Army's seven core values.
 To this extent, the game's main ranking system, "Honor", is named after one.

 America's Army includes optional medical training designed to provide real-world information.
 In order to assume the role of combat lifesaver in the game, players must pass a virtual medical training course based on actual training that soldiers receive with regard to evaluating and prioritizing casualties, controlling bleeding, recognizing and treating shock, and administering aid when victims are not breathing.
 Two America's Army players have reported using the training they received in-game to save lives in emergency situations; one such account, by Paxton Galvanek, received national media attention.

 The game also allows players to train to drive the HMMWV and qualify to use the CROWS system allowing in-game use of the Mk 19 grenade launcher and Browning M2.
 Training is also available for the Javelin missile as well as specialist training such as parachute training, which allows access to the Airborne missions, and Special Forces training which allows access to the Special Forces missions.

 The round ends when one team completes the objective or eliminates the entire opposing team.
 In certain circumstances, such as when both teams are eliminated or both sides have not completed their objectives when time runs out, there will be a tie.

-America's Army achieves a high realism level in terms of visual and acoustic representation of combat, firearm usage, and mechanics, but its critics have alleged that it fails to convey wartime conditions as accurately as it claims.
+America's Army achieved a high realism level in terms of visual and acoustic representation of combat, firearm usage, and mechanics, but its critics have alleged that it fails to convey wartime conditions as accurately as it claims.
 "If you are going to join the Army, you know the risk", says player Bart Koscinski.
 "In this game, you might die eight times in 15 minutes.
 In real life, people know what they are getting themselves into."